orjanv/fiksgatami/README.txt

 The Fix My Street directory contains a complete application that should open directly in Eclipse.

-However, to compile it as an .apk, you will need to add the following JAR files to your build path - these make the multipart messages work.
+However, to compile it as an .apk, you will need to add the following JAR file to your build path - it makes the multipart messages work.

 - httpmime-4.1.1.jar

+This file is a part of HttpClient 4.1.1 from http://hc.apache.org/downloads.cgi

-Hopefully these will no longer be needed in future versions of Android.
+Hopefully it will no longer be needed in future versions of Android.

-I've compiled it against version 1.5 (Cupcake).
+I've compiled it against version 1.6 (Cupcake).

 Note that the app has to be signed to go onto the Android Market, contact anna@mysociety.org to do this.